A-to-Z Extended FAQ

 MEALTIME DISCUSSION GROUPS

 In an effort to create opportunities for people to meet others with similar interests, issues, needs or concerns, a variety of networking groups have been established at meal times.
-Topics include Marriage, Single Women, Parenting Spirituality, Coming Out, Women of Color Forum, Radical Feminism, Butch/Femme, and many more.
+Topics have included Marriage, Single Women, Parenting, Spirituality, Coming Out, Women of Color Forum, Radical Feminism, Butch/Femme, and many more.